-Today I have the great pleasure of introduce you to Vyna St. Phard the mind behind High End Weekly, a blog dedicated to the highest standards of luxury lifestyle.
+Today we are going to discuss the details of Georgian Houses.
+But, first, I have the great pleasure of introduce you to Vyna St. Phard the mind behind High End Weekly, a blog dedicated to the highest standards of luxury lifestyle.
 Vyna is a New York-based interior designer who draws her inspiration from culture, fashion, art, travel and nature.
 Her aesthetic style is greatly influenced by the Art Deco style and Bauhaus movement.
 Her daily posts cover everything from, of course, Art Deco, the luxury market, and lifestyle blogging.
 Raised between Paris and New York she speaks perfect French and what I love more about Vyna is her bonne vivante personality and how easy going she is.
 I asked Vyna to contribute to Belle Vivir and share with my lovely readers some of her extended knowledge.
 Thank you Vyna for accepting.*********************************

 Here's a quick rundown of the history of Georgian Houses.
 They were built in a style that was popular in England from roughly 1715 to 1830, during the reigns of the four King George.
 The Georgian style homes are noteworthy for their distinctive appearances and for the influence they still have on modern building styles which is why I'm especially fond of them.

 Stella McCartney's England Georgian style country side home.